castorfou/guillaume_blog/_posts/2022-07-01-logbook-July-22.md

 **Monday 7/25**

-As a matter of test, installation of [EvalAI](https://github.com/Cloud-CV/EvalAI) on my linux machine (no issue with corporate FW)
+As a matter of test, installation of [EvalAI](https://github.com/Cloud-CV/EvalAI) on my linux machine (no issue with corporate FW) using docker

+**Tuesday 7/26**

+As a matter of test, installation of [EvalAI](https://evalai.readthedocs.io/en/stable/setup.html#ubuntu-installation-instructions) on my wsl machine using virtualenv (no docker) to try a gitlab connectivity instead of github